Chaos engineering: Concept

-In software development, a given software system's ability to tolerate failures while still ensuring adequate quality of service—often generalized as resiliency—is typically specified as a requirement.
-However, development teams often fail to meet this requirement due to factors such as short deadlines or lack of knowledge of the field.
-Chaos engineering is a technique to meet the resilience requirement.
+In software development, the ability of a given software to tolerate failures while still ensuring adequate quality of service—often termed resilience—is typically specified as a requirement.
+However, development teams may fail to meet this requirement due to factors such as short deadlines or lack of domain knowledge.
+Chaos engineering encompasses techniques aimed at meeting resilience requirements.

 Chaos engineering can be used to achieve resilience against infrastructure failures, network failures, and application failures.

 Operational readiness using chaos engineering

-Calculating how much confidence we can have in the interconnected complex systems those put into production environment requires operational readiness metrics.
-Operational readiness can be evaluated using chaos engineering simulations supported by Kubernetes infrastructure in big data.
-Solutions for operational readiness of a platform stands for strengthening the backup, restore, network file transfer, failover capabilities and overall security.
-Gautam Siwach et al, performed evaluation of inducing chaos to a Kubernetes environment which terminates random pods with data from edge devices in data centers while processing analytics on big data network and infer the recovery time of pods to calculate an estimated response time.
+Calculating how much confidence we have in the interconnected complex systems that are put into production environments requires operational readiness metrics.
+Operational readiness can be evaluated using chaos engineering simulations.
+Solutions for increasing the resilience and operational readiness of a platform include strengthening the backup, restore, network file transfer, failover capabilities and overall security of the environment.

+An evaluation to induce chaos in a Kubernetes environment terminated random pods receiving data from edge devices in data centers while processing analytics on a big data network.
+The pods' recovery time was a resiliency metric that estimated the response time.